hchiam/learning-godot/README.md

 - use a `ColorRect` for a solid colour background
 - use a `TextureRect` for an image background
 - use an `AudioStreamPlayer` for music/sound: Inspector > AudioStreamPlayer > Stream > (you can expand to show more settings, like Loop)
+  - to make music loop, you likely can't use .wav, and instead use .ogg in Inspector > AudioStreamPlayer > Parameters > Looping
 - a `Label`'s font can be set in: Inspector > Control > Theme Overrides > Fonts
 - a `Label`'s size can be set in: Inspector > Control > Layout > Transform > Size
 - to see predefined actions or create custom-named action bindings that map to multiple input devices: Project > Project settings > Input Map